KenVanHoeylandt/Spork-Website/site-docs-4.0/src/index.md

 ### Migrating from 3.x to 4.0:

+- repository is moved to jCenter with snapshots at http://dl.bintray.com/bytewelder/maven-snapshot
 - base packages moved from `io.github.sporklibrary` to `spork`
 - `@BindComponent` is now `@Inject` (with support for `@Nullable`, `@NonNull` and `@Lazy` annotations)
 - `@ComponentScope(Scope.SINGLETON)` is now `@Singleton`